 • An LLM API key from OpenRouter, OpenAI, or any OpenAI-compatible provider

-• A channel token — Telegram bot token (from @BotFather), Discord bot token, or Slack app token
+• Optional channel credentials — Telegram bot token (from @BotFather), Discord bot token, Slack app token, or a GitHub PAT plus webhook secret if you want channel integrations beyond the browser UI

 1. Bootstrap and Build